router5/router5/docs/guides/router-options.md

 ## URL parameters encoding and decoding

-Option `urlParamsEncodingType` controls the encoding and decoding of URL parameters, when matching and building paths.
+Option `urlParamsEncoding` controls the encoding and decoding of URL parameters, when matching and building paths.
 It supports the following values:

 -   `'default'`: `encodeURIComponent` and `decodeURIComponent` are used but some characters to encode and decode URL parameters, but some characters are preserved when encoding (sub-delimiters:`+`,`:`,`'`,`!`,`,`,`;`,`*`).
 -   `'uriComponent'`: use `encodeURIComponent` and `decodeURIComponent` for encoding and decoding URL parameters.